oserve/PyNMR/README.md

 PyNMR
 =====
-Attempt to add [NMR](http://en.wikipedia.org/wiki/Nuclear_magnetic_resonance) abilities to molecular viewer [Pymol](http://pymol.org).
+Attempt to add [NMR](http://en.wikipedia.org/wiki/Nuclear_magnetic_resonance) spectroscopy abilities to molecular viewer [Pymol](http://pymol.org).

-NMR can provide useful information to create molecular models, such as distance between atoms (usually protons in biomolecuar biology).
+NMR spectroscopy can provide useful information to create molecular models, such as distance between atoms (usually protons in biomolecular biology).
 This plugin allows to display those informations, called "distance contraints" directly onto the molecular skeleton of proteins.
 It can do so in two different ways :